Scuba Gear

 for these fins to take as a spare in my dive bag.

-Unfortunately I just kept having problems with these fins.
+Unfortunately I just kept having problems with the straps on

 The straps would slip down over my heel.
 Sometimes this